Hoshen (organization)

-Hoshen (חושן Hoshen, lit. 'priestly breastplate') is an Israeli non-profit LGBT organization which is listed by the International Lesbian, Gay, Bisexual, Trans and Intersex Association as the largest such organization in Israel.
+Hoshen (חושן Hoshen, lit. 'priestly breastplate') is an Israeli non-profit LGBTQ organization which is listed by the International Lesbian, Gay, Bisexual, Trans, and Intersex Association as the largest such organization in Israel.
 Hoshen is the Hebrew acronym for Education and Change.

 History

 In 1976, Dr. Moshe Dov established The Aguda's Lecturing Service.
 In 2001, the organization was reformed into Hoshen, a non-profit volunteer organization whose purpose is to fight stereotypes regarding sexual orientation and gender identity.
 In July 2004 it became an independent public-benefit corporation.
 Hoshen is officially recognized by the Educational Psychological Authority of the Ministry of Education.
-Hoshen offers; educational activities, theoretical lectures, workshops and seminars.
-The "personal story" is one of its primary educational activities, in which two LGBT individuals share their own personal story that helps the audience relate with them.
+Hoshen offers; educational activities, theoretical lectures, workshops, and seminars.
+The "Personal Story" is one of its primary educational activities, in which two LGBT individuals share their own personal story that helps the audience relate to them.

 Activities

 Personal story

-The organization's main educational activity is the personal story in which two LGBT individuals share their own personal story.
+The organization's main educational activity is the Personal Story in which two LGBT individuals share their own personal stories.
 The volunteer's stories help the audience relate to them.
 Their personal stories also outline the difficulties they had to face and sometimes the price they had to pay.